 |Controls||Touch controls & mic mute switch||Volume buttons, action button, mic off button|

-|Display||Four LED lights||Top-mounted color light ring.
-The Echo Dot with Clock also has an LED display screen|
+|Display||Four LED lights||Bottom-mounted color light ring.
+The Echo Dot (4th Gen) with Clock also has an LED display screen|

 |Microphone||Three far-field microphones||Four far-field microphone array|

-|Ports||Proprietary barrel adapter||Micro USB (Power), 3.5mm audio output|
+|Ports||Proprietary barrel adapter||Proprietary barrel adapter, 3.5mm audio output|

-The Nest Mini 2 may not have a clock option, but it still uses LED dots to communicate, and it’s available in chalk, charcoal, coral, and sky.
-Again, build quality is excellent, and Nest Mini’s pincushion form gives the device its own identity.
+The Nest Mini may not have a clock option, but it still uses LED dots to communicate, and it’s available in chalk, charcoal, coral, and sky.
+Again, the build quality is excellent, and the Nest Mini’s pincushion form gives the device its own identity.
 Google’s recent design upgrade made the nest Mini more eco-friendly too.
 But, what sets it apart is the notch on its underside, which allows you to hang it on a wall.

 Alongside hardware connectivity, both devices can also access “skills” or “actions” that deliver enhanced features like news reports, recipes, reservation bookings, jokes, quizzes, and more.
 Again, the Echo Dot leads here, with a plethora of different types of skills available for the device (some of which you may actually wish to use).
 Google’s offering is certainly smaller at this point but is expanding quickly, adding features like a multilingual mode, a translator mode, and step-by-step cooking instructions.